mozilla/mozjpeg/README-turbo.txt

-To build Visual C++ applications using libjpeg-turbo, add c:\libjpeg-turbo[64]\include to your system or user INCLUDE environment variable and c:\libjpeg-turbo[64]\lib to your system or user LIB environment variable, and then link against either jpeg.lib (to use jpeg62.dll) or jpeg-static.lib (to use the static version of libjpeg-turbo.)
+To build Visual C++ applications using libjpeg-turbo, add c:\libjpeg-turbo[64]\include to your system or user INCLUDE environment variable and c:\libjpeg-turbo[64]\lib to your system or user LIB environment variable, and then link against either jpeg.lib (to use the DLL version of libjpeg-turbo) or jpeg-static.lib (to use the static version of libjpeg-turbo.)

 =====================
 Colorspace Extensions